paul-ojukwu/Sun-Tech-projects/README.md

 # Sun-Tech-projects
-This repo contains simple projects on HTML, CSS, JAVASCRIPT and BOOTSTRAP
+This repo contains simple projects on HTML, CSS, JAVASCRIPT and BOOTSTRAP.
+Enjoy!